-She wrote: “I believe that love is something that is partially stimulated by initial connection and feelings, but that to stay in love requires a daily choice to love that person.
+“I believe that love is something that is partially stimulated by initial connection and feelings, but that to stay in love requires a daily choice to love that person.
 Part of loving someone means loving yourself, and it also means that you have to consciously improve upon yourself constantly.
 To be the best partner, you have to understand and nurture the other person and the relationship.
-The Love Agent Missions are an excellent way of doing that!
-They make me look deeper into the relationship and my partner, to see how I can make them feel more appreciated, understood, and loved.
+The Love Agent campaign is an excellent way of doing that!
+It makes me look deeper into the relationship and my partner, to see how I can make them feel more appreciated, understood, and loved.
 Love is natural, but loving well doesn’t come naturally.”

 And yet, the truly magical thing about the nature of love is how it expands in ever widening circles just by paying attention to it.
-Another Love Agent this week said:
+Another Love Agent recently said:

 “We had reached a sexual intimacy plateau; and The Love Missions have allowed me to remember those moments that made me fall in love with her in the first place and to essentially fall in love with her all over again….Overall I really am enjoying the program and the mission assignments.
 This is honestly the BEST COUPLES COUNSELING for improving emotional/sexual intimacy!!”

 For years, now I have been writing to communicate some essential truths about making love sustainable, but in just one week’s time, our love agents are expressing even more clearly these truths because they are doing them.
 I have long said that love is an action verb.
 Becoming a Love Agent will provoke you into action.
 And the actions themselves will heal your capacity to both give and receive love.
 Love will change how we think about love and help us lead this critical social movement of making love real in our daily interactions.